spicysomtam/opencga/opencga-app/app/cloud/azure/arm-kubernetes/README.md

 This document contains information related to the deployment of OpenCGA to Azure using ARM automation scripts.

 Note that you cannot use a free Azure subscription to deploy this infra; the issue is that you will not be able to deploy the minimum nodes required for AKS and HDInsight (free has a limited number of nodes).
-You will need to upgrade the subscription to a paid subscription (eg Pay as you go).
+You will need to upgrade the subscription to a paid subscription (eg `Pay as you go`).

 ## Deploy to Azure

 ### Deciding what to deploy and configuring the deploy

 This deployment is highly customisable.
-The customisation is done via modifying or making a copy of `azure-deply.parameters.json`, refering to settings in the top level `auzredeploy.json`.
+The customisation is done via modifying or making a copy of `azure-deply.parameters.json`, refering to settings in the top level `azuredeploy.json`.
 Some notes:

 * If you plan to deploy solr and mongodb as kubernetes resource, set `deploySolr` and `deployMongoDB` to `false` (default is `true`), otherwise these will be implemented as VM deployments.
 * If you want additional kubernetes node groups for solr and mongodb, set `deploySolrAksPool` and/or `deployMongoDBAksPool` to `true` (default is `false`).